 PILnet works with civil society organizations and social enterprises to identify their legal needs and connect them with pro bono lawyers in PILnet’s global legal network who have the relevant skills and expertise to help.
-Through the PILnet Clearinghouse, PILnet helps organizations pinpoint their legal needs, matches these needs with qualified pro bono lawyers, and works with both sides to create a strategic partnership for sustained impact.
+Through the PILnet Clearinghouses, PILnet helps organizations pinpoint their legal needs, matches these needs with qualified pro bono lawyers, and works with both sides to create a strategic partnership for sustained impact.
 The free legal assistance provided by pro bono lawyers is not limited by jurisdiction or region, as PILnet can engage lawyers from all over the world.

 Get Legal Assistance

 Every organization has governance and administrative needs that require the assistance of a lawyer.
 From providing help with registering as a charity or nonprofit, to giving advice on compliance with employment or tax laws, to drafting contracts to legalize relationships with partner organizations, to providing assistance to individual clients of an organization, pro bono lawyers can help sustain the work of a civil society organization.
 Organizations may also need legal advice to directly support their activities and programs.
 Pro bono lawyers can provide useful advise on the drafting of legislation, the legality of policies, or the risks of defamation litigation.
 They can also volunteer their legal advocacy skills by representing civil society organizations and their clients in strategic litigation.

 Pro bono lawyers can provide research on local, national, regional, or international laws, legal cases, or best practices.
 This type of assistance can range from country-specific research, such as on the protection of children, to multinational comparative research, such as on the implementation of an E.U. directive.